 The Group Addressed BU Indication Limit subfield is set to 0 if one of the conditions is met:

-The AP is not in multiple BSSID set.
+The AP is not in (#17600)a multiple BSSID set.

-The AP is in a multiple BSSID set and the total number of bits that is needed to indicate the presence of buffered group addressed frames of all other APs affiliated with the same AP MLDs as all nontransmitted BSSIDs in the TIM element is not greater than 48 bits.
+The AP is in a multiple BSSID set and the total number of bits in the TIM element that is needed to indicate the presence of buffered group addressed frames for all other APs affiliated with the AP MLDs with which all nontransmitted BSSIDs are affiliated respectively is not greater than 48 bits.(#17300)

 Otherwise, the Group Addressed BU Indication Limit subfield is set to 1.

-The Group Addressed BU Indication Exponent subfield is set to the exponent from which N is calculated as defined in 35.3.15.1 (AP MLD operation for group addressed frames).
+The Group Addressed BU Indication Exponent subfield (#17602)contains an exponent based on which the number of bits in the Partial Virtual Bitmap field for an AP MLD is calculated as defined in 35.3.15.1 (AP MLD operation for group addressed frames).

-The Basic EHT-MCS And NSS Set field indicates the EHT-MCSs for each number of spatial streams in EHT PPDUs that are supported by all EHT STAs in the BSS (including IBSS and MBSS) for transmission and reception.
+The Basic EHT-MCS And NSS Set field indicates the EHT-MCSs for each number of spatial streams in EHT PPDUs that are supported by all EHT STAs in the BSS(#17301) (including IBSS and MBSS) for transmission and reception.
 The Basic EHT-MCS And NSS Set field is defined in Figure 9-1002ak (EHT-MCS Map (20 MHz-Only Non-AP STA) subfield and Basic EHT-MCS And NSS Set field format).

-The EHT Operation Information field is present if the EHT Operation Information Present subfield is equal to 1; otherwise it is not present.
-The EHT STA obtains a set of channel configuration parameters from the EHT Operation Information field (if present) that is defined Figure 9-1002c (EHT Operation Information field format).
+The EHT Operation Information field is present if the EHT Operation Information Present subfield is equal to 1; otherwise (#17603)the EHT Operation Information field is not present.
+The EHT STA obtains a set of channel configuration parameters from the EHT Operation Information field (if present) (#17302)which is defined in Figure 9-1002c (EHT Operation Information field format).